maurymarkowitz/Atari-BASIC-benchmarks/README.md

 # Atari-BASIC-benchmarks
-A collection of common BASIC benchmarks converted to Atari BASIC format with added timers.

 This repo contains a number of common benchmarking programs from the early 1980s, with timing functions added.
-I have attempted to retain the original line numbering where possible, adding the timing functions on new lines that attempt to match the original numbering pattern.
-The timers are stored `ST` and `ET`, which do not appear to have been used in any of the benchmarks (in contrast to `S`, `T` and `E`).
-In modern versions of Atari800Mac, you can simply cut the text and paste into the emulator and then `RUN` them.
+In recent versions of Atari800Mac, you can simply cut the text and paste into the emulator and then `RUN` them.
 Remember to `NEW` between runs.

+I have attempted to retain the original line numbering pattern where possible, adding the timing functions on new lines.
+The timers are stored `ST` and `ET`, which do not appear to have been used in any of the benchmarks, in contrast to `S`, `T` and `E`.

 One of Atari BASIC's major performance problems was its slow line-lookup used in `GOTO` and even `FOR/NEXT`.
-Adding lines to the code will further slow the programs very slightly, as they would in most dialects, but the utility of adding internal timing is too useful to ignore.
+Adding lines to the code will slow the programs very slightly, as they would in most dialects, but the utility of adding internal timing is too useful to ignore.
 For comparison to other platforms, similar timing functions could be added, which would generally offer basically idential performance deltas.
 For platforms without timers, replacing them with `REM` statements will do the same - the lookup timing is normally effected by the number of lines, not their length.

 Note that on the Atari, the "time" is counted in screen cycles, so on PAL machines the final conversion to seconds would be `/50`, not `/60`.